-What could the people around her (her mum, her boss, the boy racer, the man running behind her) do differently?
+What could she or the people around her (her mum, her boss, the man running behind her) do differently?

 32% of British women don't feel safe walking alone at night - compared to just 13% of men.

 (European Social Survey 2021)